Clerks II: Sequel

 Principal photography began on August 2, 2021 in Red Bank, New Jersey.
 Filming wrapped on August 31, 2021.
-The film is scheduled to be released on September 13, 2022 by Lionsgate (whose film studio acquired the catalogue of The Weinstein Company from Spyglass.) and Fathom Events.
+The film was released on September 13, 2022 in the United States by Lionsgate (whose film studio acquired the catalogue of The Weinstein Company from Spyglass Media Group and now owns Clerks II, although the rights to the first Clerks are with Paramount Pictures through their ownership of the Miramax film library) and Fathom Events.